"

 Instructors’ Responsibilities to the Program

-In tandem with your primary teaching responsibilities and support of students, you’ll need to do a few things to assure you contribute to the overall excellence of the program and are prepared to meet the challenges of your position on a daily, weekly, and semester-long basis.
+In tandem with your primary teaching responsibilities and support of students, you’ll need to do some things to assure you contribute to the overall excellence of the program and are prepared to meet the challenges of your position on a daily, weekly, and semester-long basis.

 Timely Submission of Course Materials